List of M*A*S*H characters: Lt. Nurse Kellye

 1st Lt.
 Kealani "Kellye" (sometimes referred to as Lt.
 Nakahara or Lt.
 Yamato) was portrayed by Kellye Nakahara.
 She appeared in 86 episodes of the series, more episodes than some main characters, such as Henry Blake and Trapper John.
 The character grew steadily from a background (often non-speaking) character in the first season to a speaking character with a character arc of her own, culminating in the season 11 episode "Hey, Look Me Over" which was primarily about the character.
 Her name changed several times before it finally settled on "Nurse Kellye"; for example, she was referred to as "Nurse Able" in her first appearance in "A Full Rich Day".
 The first name "Kealani" was never spoken on screen, but according to interviews with the actress, that was the first name used on set when referring to the character.
 She is called "Lt.
 Nakahara" in the season 10 episode "The Birthday Girls", and in the last regular episode of season 11, the final episode filmed, "As Time Goes By", Major Houlihan calls Kellye "Lt.
 Nakahara".

 Originally from Honolulu, she described herself as "part Chinese, part Hawaiian" in episode 11 of season 8 "Life Time", and speaks Japanese, as revealed in "Communication Breakdown", season 10 episode.
 She had great pride in her Asian American heritage and frequently took umbrage at racial slurs leveled by Frank Burns.
-A recurring theme in her appearances is that she is shown dancing in the Officer's Club with nearly every available man in the camp at some point or another.
+A recurring theme in her appearances is that she is shown dancing in the Officer's Club with nearly every available man in the camp at one point or another.
 Her family lives in Honolulu according to her statements in the final episode.

 Nakahara joined Morgan, Christopher, and Farr on AfterMASH, in which she was the off-camera voice of the public address system at the V.A. hospital.